Prayanam (2009 film): Plot

-This is a story of a boy and girl who meet for the first time in an airport and fall in love before they board their flights.
+The film tells the story of a boy and girl who meet for the first time in an airport and fall in love before they board their flights.
 Dhruv is the boy and Harika is the girl.
 They are distinctive individuals.
-Dhruv is a kind of boy who loves to take chances in life.
+Dhruv is a boy who loves to take chances in life.
 Harika is one who likes to make right choices in life.
 She is doing a Masters in Lifestyles Design Academy in Malaysia.
 Right now she is on her way to India to meet a prospective groom whom her parents have chosen for her.

 Dhruv falls in love at first sight with Harika when he sees her at the airport.
 But he has only two hours to make her fall in love with him.
 The rest of the story is about how he succeeds.